pentora-ai/pentora/CONTRIBUTING.md

 - Single maintainer workflows are welcome: self-review via PR is encouraged for structure and history.
 - If a review task was interrupted in the CLI, re-initiate with `/review` and wait for it to complete.

-Thanks for contributing and keeping Pentora healthy and reliable!
+Thanks for contributing and keeping Vulntor healthy and reliable!